 The two exceptions where women outnumber men among prize winners are the International Bach competition and the International Mozart Competition (age categories of 17 and above).
 This suggests that when playing Bach or Mozart, men and women may be much more on a level playing field.
 See Table 1.

 Considering ethnic background of female first prize winners, a high proportion are from from Russia or former USSR countries, with very few of Asian descent.
 A scan of international violin competition results shows a different picture.
 Female and male prize-winners are comparable in number and Asian women are strongly represented.

 The International Tchaikovsky competition, held every four years, features both piano and violin competitions.
 Only one woman has ever won the top prize (first, or second where first was not awarded) in the piano section.
-However, seven women have won the violin section, six of these since the 1980s.
+However, eight women have won the violin section, seven of these since the 1980s.